unic8s/hd2_macropad/README.md

 # HD2 Macropad

-The most comfortable and easy-to-use Macropad for Helldivers 2&trade; for with live configuration for each drop into combat.
+The most comfortable and easy-to-use Macropad for Helldivers&trade; 2 for with live configuration for each drop into combat.

 Based on a affordable IoT platform device with a capacitive touchscreen it's very handy for either PC or PS5 since it's connected via Bluetooth.